 Renaming the rotary with Black statues

-You stand at the centre of the so-called M*word-rotary.
+The first square in the park used to be called M*word-rotary.
 If you haven’t yet learned about its meaning in the architecture of the park, please read our contribution on the Obelisk and the Axis of Power.
 Here, we want to talk about the relevance of these statues today.

-The name commonly used for this rotary includes the M*word, a term that has contributed to the history of racism in Germany.
+The name that was used for this rotary included the M*word, a term that has contributed to the history of racism in Germany.
 This name has been the subject of controversy.
 In 2014, a public debate took place on whether the city or the Foundation Prussian Palaces and Gardens should rename this rotary.
 Local politicians and organisations asked whether its offiicial name is appropriate today.

 The M*word is indeed the oldest word used to refer to Black people in German.
 Experts agree that one of its roots is the Ancient Greek word “mavros” which meant “dark”.
 Some argue that it can be also traced back to the Greek word “moros” which meant “foolish,” “naïve,” “stupid” or “godless.”
 For more than four centuries, white German speakers have used this term to separate themselves from Africans.
 This language was part of a system that focused on difference and division rather than on a common humanity, building hierarchies between themselves and so-called “others”.